danllzy/python-financial-statements/README.md

 # Python-Financial-Statements
 Library written in Python to assist DCF calculations.
 Processes historical financial statements pulled from SimFin and UniBit APIs.
-Helps to skip some processing steps **but still requires spreadsheets to accurately formulate pro forma**.
+Helps to skip some processing steps.

 This is a personal project to brush up on my Python so please feel free to give feedback!
 I will be adding new functions to automate more parts of the process along the way.